-How Does a Construction Accident Attorney in Long Beach Assess Negligence?
+How Does a Construction Accident Attorney in California Assess Negligence?

 As a result, you suffered an injury directly related to this lack of care.
 The American Bar Association (ABA) further states that a defendant who is negligent does not set out to cause an injury.
 Instead, a lawsuit results from thoughtlessness or carelessness, or a failure to act as most reasonable people would behave in a similar situation.